korewireless/Microvisor-Demo-IoT-Device/README.md

 ### Twilio CLI

 Install the Twilio CLI.
 This is required to view streamed logs and for remote debugging.
+You need version 4.0.1 or above.

 **Note** If you have already installed the Twilio CLI using *npm*, we recommend removing it and then reinstalling as outlined below.
 Remove the old version with `npm remove -g twilio-cli`.